Apple iPhone a danger to China national security: state media

-BEIJING Chinese state media on Friday branded Apple Inc's (AAPL.O) iPhone a threat to national security because of the smartphone's ability to track and time-stamp user locations.
+BEIJING Chinese state media branded Apple Inc's iPhone a threat to national security because of the smartphone's ability to track and time-stamp user locations.

-A report by broadcaster CCTV criticized the iPhone's "Frequent Locations" function for allowing users to be tracked and information about them revealed.
+A report by broadcaster CCTV on Friday criticized the iPhone's "Frequent Locations" function for allowing users to be tracked and information about them revealed.

 "This is extremely sensitive data," said a researcher interviewed by the broadcaster.
 If the data were accessed, it could reveal an entire country's economic situation and "even state secrets," the researcher said.